tombra1984/Final-project-ROCK-Identification-/README.md

 In this project the rock images are first passed through an Efficientnet classifier to determine the accuracy and probability of predicting a particular name of a rock when an image is passed through.
 The text descriptions for each of the 53 classes are separately treated using NLP to also determine the accuracy and probability of predicting a rock name.
 The output probabilities from the image and text classifiers are then combined and passed as features through a third model to observe the effect on accurately identifying a rock.

+Unsupervised learning (clustering) was also performed on the text descriptions and it was observed that the words clustered the descriptions on the three rock types -Metamorphic, Igenous and Sedimentary rocks.

 The best image classifier was the Efficientnet_b0 and had an accuracy of 74%

 ![image](https://github.com/tombra1984/Final-project-ROCK-Identification-/assets/127909963/c97f3d9d-23db-4ca3-b3af-cb4f61bd2b39)